Unsupervised deep learning model for fast energy layer pre-selection of delivery-efficient proton arc therapy plan optimization of nasopharyngeal carcinoma: Result

-A more intuitive performance comparison of SPArc\textsubscript{dl} (blue triangle) and SPArc\textsubscript{ps} (red squares) plans is demonstrated in \autoref{fig:gtv_metrics_comparison}, in which the distribution of CI, HI, D\textsubscript{98}, D\textsubscript{2}, mean and max dose of brainstem are presented as a function of GTV using kernel density estimates and scatter plots.
-In plot (a), the HI values of SPArc\textsubscript{ps} plan range from about $0.2$ to $2.5$, with a dense cluster around 0.2-1, while those of SPArc\textsubscript{dl} plan are lower and with a tighter cluster, mostly between $0.1$ and $0.3$ suggesting improved homogeneity of the proposed method.
-Also in plot (c), the D\textsubscript{98} values of SPArc\textsubscript{dl} plan are higher, mostly between $1.5$ and $1.8$, with a dense cluster around 1.6-1.7, indicating better minimum dose coverage.
-The CI values of SPArc\textsubscript{dl} are higher in plot (b), mostly between $0.6$ and $0.8$, with a dense cluster around the same range, showing better conformity to the target volume.
+A more intuitive performance comparison of SPArc\textsubscript{dl} (blue dots) and SPArc\textsubscript{ps} (orange triangles) plans is demonstrated in \autoref{fig:gtv_metrics_comparison}, in which the distribution of CI, HI, D\textsubscript{98}, D\textsubscript{2}, mean and max dose of brainstem are presented against GTV using scatter plots and kernel density estimate plots.
+In plot (a), the HI values of SPArc\textsubscript{ps} plan range from about $0.4$ to $2$, with a dense cluster around from $0.4$ to $1$, while those of SPArc\textsubscript{dl} plan are lower and with a tighter cluster, mostly between $0.2$ and $0.4$, suggesting improved homogeneity of the proposed method.
+Also in plot (d), the D\textsubscript{98} values of SPArc\textsubscript{dl} plan are higher, mostly between $1.6$ and $1.8$, with a dense cluster around $1.7$ to $1.8$, indicating better minimum dose coverage.
+The CI values of SPArc\textsubscript{dl} are higher in plot (b), mostly between $0.6$ and $0.8$ with a dense cluster around $0.7$, while those of SPArc\textsubscript{ps} ranges from $0.5$ to $0.7$, showing better conformity of SPArc\textsubscript{dl} to the target volume.
+In plot (e) and (f), both Mean\textsubscript{BRS} and Max\textsubscript{BRS} of SPArc\textsubscript{dl} exhibits a lower range, suggesting better protection of brainstem.
+In particular, the Mean\textsubscript{BRS} values of both methods increase with the GTV, suggesting it is more difficult to spare OAR while GTV is large, which is consistent with expectations.
 The observations and findings of \autoref{fig:gtv_metrics_comparison} align with the insights of \autoref{tb:dosimetric}.
-In all four plots, the relatively denser cluster generated by SPArc\textsubscript{dl} plan indicates greater consistency of its performance.

-The denser clustering and reduced variance observed in SPArc\textsubscript{dl}'s results in \autoref{fig:gtv_metrics_comparison} demonstrate its superior capacity to generate consistent outcomes compared to SPArc\textsubscript{ps} in EL pre-selection.

-A comparable plan in a previous study \cite{ma2024machine} reported low dose conformity index with respect to small lung tumor sizes.
-Although the primary focus of this study is NPC, we are interested in checking if we have the similar finding.
-As demonstrated in \autoref{fig:gtv_metrics_comparison} (b), the CI exhibits modest decline as the GTV volume reduces from approximately $100$ to $20$ cc.
-In short, SPArc\textsubscript{dl} demonstrates a slightly lower CI for relatively small NPC GTV volume.
+Three cases are selected for qualitative evaluation in \autoref{fig:EL_seq_dose_metrics_robust}(b) which exhibit comparable CI and HI performance of SPArc\textsubscript{dl} and SPArc\textsubscript{ps}.
+Yet, the brainstem mean dose of SPArc\textsubscript{dl} is consistently lower than that of SPArc\textsubscript{ps}.

+The relatively denser cluster generated by SPArc\textsubscript{dl} in the six plots of \autoref{fig:gtv_metrics_comparison} as well as the lower stardard deviation of SPArc\textsubscript{dl}'s performance arocss the six metrics in \autoref{tb:dosimetric} indicates greater consistency of SPArc\textsubscript{dl}'s performance.
+This suggests that SPArc\textsubscript{dl} not only improves the average dosimetric performance but also ensures more consistent and reproducible results in EL pre-selection.